 Of course, secure systems managed by professional, vigilant people aren't much use if they aren't resilient or the company providing the service isn't on a sound financial footing.
 The good news is that Accelo's setup, choice of vendors and own operating position is strong, ensuring resilience and continuity into the future.

 Accelo uses Amazon Web Services (AWS) to provide all of our infrastructure needs, the world's largest cloud provider with more than twice the market share of the next three largest Infrastructure as a Service (IaaS) providers combined.
-We currently utilize the AWS cloud in in North America (the Oregon availability zone) and Asia-Pacific (Sydney availability zone).
+We currently utilize the AWS cloud in North America (Oregon availability zone), Europe (Ireland availability zone) and Asia-Pacific (Sydney availability zone).

 Within each zone we use multiple independent systems to provide load balancing (Enterprise Load Balancers, or ELB service), compute power (Elastic Compute Cloud, or EC2 service), scalable and redundant databases (Relational Database Service, or RDS) and storage (S3, EFS and Glacier).
 We also make use of Amazon's distributed DNS service (Route53), system monitoring services (Cloudwatch) and security/key stores (KMS).